 However, the raising of strongly arguable defences by a respondent to an application for an interlocutory injunction will not ordinarily be enough for the respondent to defeat the application.
 That flows from the principle that all the applicant need show in the first instance is that there is a serious question to be tried, although the strength of the defences may bear upon the issue of the balance of convenience because the two conditions which an applicant must satisfy are not always capable of discrete treatment.
 For the purposes of the application and appeal to this Court I will proceed upon the basis that the applicants to this Court must actually make out a complete answer to the contention that the interlocutory orders and injunctions were properly made and granted.

-It is a matter of concern that interlocutory mandatory injunctions were sought in respect of an alleged conspiracy, which is, on one view already complete.
+It is a matter of concern that interlocutory mandatory injunctions were sought in respect of an alleged conspiracy, which is on one view already complete.
 Cases in which such an injunction will be granted will be rare.
 Gulf Oil Ltd v Page, which was relied upon by the MUA depends upon its own facts, is distinguishable, and provides no support for the orders made here.
 The injunction granted was a negative injunction.
 The defendants’ threatened activities were to be carried out pursuant to a conspiracy to injure the plaintiffs by inflicting the maximum possible damage on them in revenge for financial reverses that the defendants had suffered.
 Sir Nicolas Browne-Wilkinson V-C, a member of the Court of Appeal which decided the case, was to describe its facts subsequently as "bizarre" in Femis-Bank Ltd v Lazar.
 Even though the facts in Femis were of an unusual kind and a negative injunction only was sought to restrain a defamatory publication pursuant to an alleged conspiracy, his Lordship, in the exercise of his discretion refused to grant the relief claimed.

 The only other case cited on this point, British Motor Trade Association v Salvadori is also a case in which the injunction granted was a negative one, and, on examination, it can be seen that the relief was then only granted by way of final relief after the proof of the conspiracy and breach of contract.